 This chemical-free orchard is certified by Ecocert Canada and knowing how apples rank on the dirty dozen list, and how many bags of apples we typically bring home, I wanted to minimize the pesticides we’d be picking.
 Not to mention, all of the sampling that takes place out in the orchard!
 There are over 1000 trees with 15+ varieties of apples including: Honey Crisp Liberty, Lobo, Cortland, Macintosh and more.
 Last year, we actually discovered a few new delicious varieties too.

-While this year’s programming for children has yet to be announced, on our visit last year, the children were greeted with a tractor ride.
+On our visit last year, the children were greeted with a tractor ride.
 It was a short journey but a great start.
-There were games and cut outs for photo opportunities and an artisan market with many delicious treats.
+There were games and cutouts for photo opportunities and an artisan market with many delicious treats.
 No, it doesn’t compare to the amazing activities at Quinn Farm but my pumpkins don’t have to be organic so we’ll save that trip for October…

 About the Island